malgebary/Azure-Route-Server-MicroHack/README.md

 ## Scenario 4: Route server multi-region design with IPsec

-In this scenario, we will have another route server in EastUS region, and will configure BGP over IPsec tunnel between the NVAs.
+In this scenario, we will have another route server in EastUS region and we will configure BGP over IPsec tunnel between the NVAs.
 We will explore how routes can be exchanged between the NVAs and route servers and how that affects routing within the Vnets and with on-premises networks.

 For this scenario we will add the following components: